PDrifting/CBookDraft/book.markdown

 3. using a portion of the C Standard Library to access Functions for output
 4. showing how to use various output specifiers
 5. examples of how they can be used to zero pad and justify data
-6. setup of function main.
+6. setup of function main

 ```C
 #include <stdio.h>